Nitya-Somani/YouTubeClone-GPT/README.md

 Feel free to use your secret key and integrate with OpenAI's powerful GPT model.
 Currently, the OpenAI code is commented out, and dummy results are used as a placeholder.
 Please uncomment the OpenAI code and replace the dummy results with the actual integration when ready.
 Note that OpenAI is a paid service, and you should use your secret key for authentication.

+15.Search Page 📄: Discover endless content instantly.
+Enter your query and explore a curated collection of movies, TV shows, and more.
+Use powerful filters to refine your results based on genre, duration, and preferences.
+Enjoy a visually appealing interface with engaging thumbnails.
+Intelligent recommendations personalize your experience.
+Click on any video for immediate access.
+Uncover, explore, and immerse yourself in a world of entertainment with just a few clicks.

 ## Currently Building -